-\subsection{Batch normalization}
+\subsection{Batch Normalization}

-Since the batch normalization approaches of \ac{cvkan} only consider complex numbers \cite{wolff2025cvkan}, we introduce three types of normalization for the arbitrarily high dimensional Clifford algebras (see \figurename~\ref{fig:batchnorms}), to make sure inputs to the next layer of our \ac{cliffkan} likely stay within the grid ranges:
+Since the batch normalization approaches of \ac{cvkan} only consider complex numbers \cite{wolff2025cvkan}, we introduce three types of normalization for the arbitrarily high-dimensional Clifford Algebras (see \figurename~\ref{fig:batchnorms}), to make sure inputs to the next layer of our \ac{cliffkan} likely stay within the grid ranges:

-\begin{itemize} \item \emph{Dimension-wise} batch normalization applies batch normalization over each individual dimension of all nodes in one layer combined. \item In \emph{node-wise} batch normalization we normalize the input in each single node of the \ac{kan} architecture over all it's dimensions at once.
-This approach is intuitively the best fitting approach for \acp{kan}, as each node can compute different correlations in the data and therefore each node's output should be normalized independently of other nodes in the same layer. \item \emph{Component-wise} batch normalization is a combination of \emph{dimension-wise} and \emph{node-wise} batch normalization, as each node and each dimension get normalized independently over all samples in the batch. \end{itemize} Additionally \emph{no-normalization} can be applied, but then there is a high chance that inputs into the next layer exceed the grid ranges and are far away from every grid point, so that the node's output for such out of range data is $0$.
+\begin{itemize} \item \emph{Dimension-wise} batch normalization applies batch normalization over each individual dimension of all nodes in one layer combined. \item In \emph{node-wise} batch normalization we normalize the input in each single node of the \ac{kan} architecture over all its dimensions at once.
+This approach is intuitively the most suitable approach for \acp{kan}, as each node can compute different correlations in the data and therefore each node's output should be normalized independently of other nodes in the same layer. \item \emph{Component-wise} batch normalization is a combination of \emph{dimension-wise} and \emph{node-wise} batch normalization, as each node and each dimension get normalized independently over all samples in the batch. \end{itemize}

+Additionally \emph{no-normalization} can be applied, but then there is a high chance that inputs into the next layer exceed the grid ranges and are far away from every grid point, so that the \ac{rbf}'s output for such out of range data is $0$.